ericallenpaul/TeamRoster-Json/README.md

 ### Code Challenge 2
 The code for the Team menu is incomplete.
-Finish the app so Team can be added like player.
+Finish the app so team can be added like player.

 ### Bonus Challenge